 Wednesday, August 8, 2012

-New PAGASA ORANGE Color Coded Warning Signal Alert System
+PAGASA RAINFALL Color Coded Warning Alert System Meaning

 PAGASA Yellow, Orange and RED Color Code Warning System